 Stirling Woodin’s HO scale East Penn Junction

-Reinhard Pratt’s LVRR Central Jersey Mainline layout is set in the 60’s to pre-Conrail and designed to run the trains he viewed as a boy trackside in Hillsborough, New Jersey.
-The layout features trains of up to 15 cars being pulled by Lehigh Valley, CNJ and Pennsylvania locomotives.
+Reinhard Pratt’s LVRR Central Jersey Mainline layout is set in the – 1960’s to pre-Conrail, running the trains he viewed as a boy in New Jersey.

 Jules Heiliczer’s Bethlehem Steel Layout models the Philadelphia Bethlehem & New England and the Lehigh Valley railroads and their operations around Bethlehem, PA between 1965 and 1975.